robblatt/Export-Pinboard-Pins-for-The-Briefly/README.md

 # Export Pinboard Pins for The Briefly
 Creates a text file with links from Pinboard for use on thebriefly.com

 I was previously using IFTTT for some of this functionality.
 I save links to Pinboard.in, tagged with 'nyc' throughout the day.
 IFTTT would take those pins and put the text and URL that was saved into a spreadsheet in Google Sheets.
-Then I would format the text and put it into a WordPress post.
+Then I would format the text, do some quick transformations in a text editor and put that into a WordPress post.
+This saves a few of those steps.

 This skips a step and formats the text and outputs a txt file for me to copy and paste from.